Where Feeling Heard

 Hello, my name is Colin and thank you for visiting my website.

-I believe that positive change begins with small steps, and together we will work at your pace taking time to make change something achievable.
+I believe that positive change begins with small steps, and we will work at your pace taking time to make change something achievable.

 As a mature counsellor, I draw on both my professional training and also my life experience, which many clients have found reassuring and relatable.